 - The City Attorney's Office, upon reviewing a case, may elect to offer CJI to individuals charged with low-level misdemeanors.
 The offer is made during a defendant's first court appearance, usually arraignment.

-- If the offer is accepted, the defendant enters a guilty plea and is referred to a non-profit service provider -- either Alpha Project or Urban Corps of San Diego County -- to complete 16 hours of supervised community service within 60 days.
-Participants must pay a $120 administrative fee; indigent slots are available for those who cannot afford the fee.
+- If the offer is accepted, the defendant pleads not guilty and is referred to a non-profit service provider to complete 16 hours of supervised community service within a set time period.

 - Once all conditions are met, the case is dismissed by the City Attorney's Office.
-The participant does not have to return to court, and the conviction will be dismissed.
+The participant does not have to return to court, and in most cases, the dismissal is handled administratively.

 This potential for early intervention and fresh direction in the lives of low-level misdemeanor offenders is one reason the City Attorney's Office is as inclusive as possible in making CJI offers.